Notes to Financial Statements

 Membership fees received are deferred and recognized as revenue in the year to which the fee relates.

 All other unrestricted revenue is recognized as revenue when received or receivable, if the amounts to be received can be reasonably estimated and collection is reasonably assured.

 Capital assets purchased are recorded at cost.
 Repairs and maintenance costs are charged to expenditures.
 Betterments which extend the estimated useful life of an asset are capitalized.
 When a capital asset no longer contributes to the College's ability to provide services, its carrying amount is written down to its residual value.
 Capital assets are amortized over their estimated useful lives on a straight-line basis, as follows:

 Building 30 years Building improvements 15 years Furniture 10 years Equipment 3 to 10 years Computer Equipment 4 years Software 3 years

 Financial liabilities are initially recognized at fair value less any financing fees or transaction costs.
 The financial liabilities are subsequently measured at amortized cost.

 Financial assets are initially recognized at fair value plus any financing fees or transaction costs.
 Investments are recorded at amortized cost and include accrued interest.

-The preparation of financial statements in conformity with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
+The preparation of the financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenditures during the year.
 Actual results could differ from those estimates.

 On June 23, 2010, the College purchased eight floors of a 15-floor commercial condominium building at 101 Bloor Street West.
 The vendor retained the bottom six floors, including the ground floor retail space.
 Total cost of the property purchased was $20.5 million, which was recorded in capital assets.